 The POS should disclose the process and requirements for renewing a school's charter, including the frequency and timing of renewal applications and approvals.
 The POS should also disclose the process of revocation or nonrenewal of the charter, and the conditions under which termination or revocation of the charter would be triggered.
-If the school's charter contract has not been formally renewed within the prior six months and the school is seeking debt financing, the charter school should try to provide some form of a good standing letter or no current adverse action letter from the sponsor with the POS.
-The POS should disclose whether the charter school has requested the sponsor of the charter school to provide some form of "good standing" letter and the sponsor's response to such request.
+If the school's charter contract has not been formally renewed within the prior six months and the school is seeking debt financing, the POS should disclose whether the sponsor of the charter school has been requested to provide some form of "good standing" letter indicating that the charter school is in compliance with the terms of its charter and/or that the authorizer is not currently taking any adverse actions against the charter school that would result in a charter revocation or termination.
+The charter school should provide some form of a good standing letter with the POS.